Reassessing feature-based Android malware detection in a contemporary context: Discussion

+The falls in accuracy are particularly pronounced.
+Table \ref{tab:comparison} shows that for those studies which did originally report accuracy figures, 77\% (i.e.~10 studies) of them performed less well in our reimplementation, with the mean dropping from 0.961 to 0.928.
+This is a considerable drop, and the fact that this particularly affects accuracy may suggest that the figures reported in the original studies were unreliable due to their use of imbalanced datasets.
+For F1 scores, although 78\% (7) performed less well after reimplementation, the difference in means is less pronounced, dropping from 0.947 to 0.934.
+However, fewer studies published F1 figures, so this distribution may be skewed towards those studies which followed better practice generally, including the reporting of a suitable selection of metrics.
+Nevertheless, regardless of the underlying cause, the reduction in performance shows the importance of periodically reimplementing and reevaluating past studies.

+Another important observation is the challenge caused by the growing complexity of Android.
+For instance, the number of API calls has grown by two orders of magnitude since early work on ML-based Android malware detection.
+This means the use of feature selection is now very important in order to reduce feature numbers down to manageable levels.
+Within this context, an important observation is that feature selection does not just reduce the computational resources needed for training; it also, in most cases, increases the accuracy of the resulting models.
+Most notably, we have shown that reducing the number of API calls by 95\% leads to higher levels of malware discrimination.
+In general, we found mutual information and chi-square to be the most effective feature selectors.

+This is a useful observation, since these model-agnostic approaches are relatively cheap, which is important when working with large feature sets.
+Model-based selection, which attempts to fit features to a particular downstream model, is more expensive, but was not found to yield better results.

-This study allowed us to take a broader perspective on the Android malware-detection literature and, arguably for the first time, see how the different ML-based approaches to solving this problem work within contemporary Android systems.
-Some of the observations were surprising.
-For instance, our results suggest that there is generally little advantage to using dynamic analysis techniques, and that very accurate models can be built using relatively simple static features, particularly API call usage.
-The only scenario where dynamic analysis seemed to bring an advantage was when we built models based around network activity.
+Some of the observations around feature utility are surprising.
+For instance, our results suggest that, within the scope of our evaluation, there is generally little advantage to using dynamic analysis techniques, and that models with similar accuracy can be built using relatively simple static features.
+The only scenario where dynamic analysis seemed to bring a marginal advantage was when we built models based around network activity.
 However, this is expensive to implement in practice, since collection of network activity requires dynamic analysis at both training and inference time, and relies on features which are both difficult to collect and potentially brittle.

 This is not the only instance where we observed a trade-off between the difficulty of extracting features, and the accuracy of the resulting models.
 Another notable example is the use of API calls versus permissions.
 Generating features based upon API calls requires the use of a static analysis tool.
 By comparison, permissions can be read directly from an application's manifest file, a trivial operation.
 However, we found models trained on API call features to be significantly more accurate than models based upon permissions, showing that it is sometimes worth expending more effort on feature extraction.